Create a Windows VM with accelerated networking using Azure PowerShell

-VMSS is slightly different but follows the same workflow.
-First, stop the VMs:
+A virtual machine scale set is slightly different, but it follows the same workflow.

 Stop-AzVmss -ResourceGroupName "myResourceGroup" ` -VMScaleSetName "myScaleSet"

-Once the VMs are stopped, update the Accelerated Networking property under the network interface:
+Update the accelerated networking property under the network interface:

 $vmss = Get-AzVmss -ResourceGroupName "myResourceGroup" ` -VMScaleSetName "myScaleSet" $vmss.VirtualMachineProfile.NetworkProfile.NetworkInterfaceConfigurations.EnableAcceleratedNetworking = $true Update-AzVmss -ResourceGroupName "myResourceGroup" ` -VMScaleSetName "myScaleSet" ` -VirtualMachineScaleSet $vmss

-$vmss.UpgradePolicy.AutomaticOSUpgrade = $true Update-AzVmss -ResourceGroupName "myResourceGroup" ` -VMScaleSetName "myScaleSet" ` -VirtualMachineScaleSet $vmss
+$vmss.UpgradePolicy.Mode = "Automatic" Update-AzVmss -ResourceGroupName "myResourceGroup" ` -VMScaleSetName "myScaleSet" ` -VirtualMachineScaleSet $vmss

 Start-AzVmss -ResourceGroupName "myResourceGroup" ` -VMScaleSetName "myScaleSet"

-Once you restart, wait for the upgrades to finish but once completed, the VF will appear inside the VM.
-(Please make sure you are using a supported OS and VM size)
+Once you restart, wait for the upgrades to finish.
+After the upgrades are done, the virtual function (VF) appears inside the VM.
+Make sure you're using a supported OS and VM size.

-A VM with Accelerated Networking enabled cannot be resized to a VM instance that does not support Accelerated Networking using the resize operation.
+A VM with accelerated networking enabled can't be resized to a VM instance that doesn't support accelerated networking using the resize operation.
 Instead, to resize one of these VMs: